Sustainable and Intelligent Building Design (30 credits)

-This unit provides an introduction to Building Information Modelling (BIM) from a holistic perspective.
+This module provides an introduction to Building Information Modelling (BIM) from a holistic perspective.
 BIM has emerged as the dominant paradigm for information and communication technology in architecture, engineering, and construction.
-This unit covers BIM approaches, as well as the impact these have on the various AEC disciplines.
+This module covers BIM approaches, as well as the impact these have on the various AEC disciplines.

 Sustainable Building Assessment (15 credits)

 This module covers the environmental assessment methods of buildings in the UK and internationally.
 Students will develop and demonstrate understanding of the sustainable building assessment methods like BREEAM and LEED.
 Post-occupancy evaluation methods will also be explained to highlight the importance of the end user.

 This module brings together the combination of approaches from various disciplines that are utilised for the sustainable design of buildings.
 Encompassing the state-of-the-art in research and practice from the breadth of architecture, engineering, and construction; this module covers aspects such as environmental strategies, instant thermal analyses and building information modelling.